Wilfred/babyc/README.md

 * A few known memory leaks in compiler (symbol table in lexer, temp lists in AST build, ....).
 * No syntax/semantic check, and no parsing recovery (use gcc to validate your test programs before using this compiler).
 Should use 'error' statement in .y file, and should pass line numbers from lex to yacc to alleviate that serious usability problem.
 * Cannot parse standard C headers from '/usr/include' .... (see restrictions below)
-* Mixtures of nested comments is not standard ('//' and '/**/').
 * Operator precedence not fully tested, might not be fully compliant to C99 yet.
 * Hardcoded temp filenames possibly left in current directory ('.extended.c', 'out.s' , 'out.o')

 ## Soon

-* Working on a bit of code cleanup and code commenting
+* Working on a bit of code cleanup and code commenting, split large files.
+* Adding source code line numbers in compiler error messages
 * Adding a test_stdlib directory with more complex testcases, updating run_tests
-* Support for unsigned ints
+* Support for "unsigned ints" and "uintxx_t"

+## When to stop

+* compile and run sha1 code
+* compile and run primality test code
+* support BF language (a real proof of Turing completeness)

 ## Not implemented